What is the purpose of collecting your data?

 Canvass reform 2020

-Changes to the way in which the annual canvass of electors is undertaken will take place in 2020 (subject to approval by Parliament).
+Changes to the way in which the annual canvass of electors is undertaken are taking place in 2020.
 The aim of the reform is to make the process simpler and clearer for citizens and reduce costs, whilst safeguarding the completeness and accuracy of the register.

 How can you contact us?